microsoft/WindowsProtocolTestSuites/TestSuites/MS-WSP/docs/MS-WSP_TestSuiteUserGuide.md

 ### 4.1 How to index files on Windows Server

 - Go to **Start** and type `services.msc` in the search field, press **Enter**.
 Find out **Windows Search** service and right-click it.
 Change **Startup type** to **Manual** and Click **Start**.

+  - If the **Windows Search** service does not present in the service list, it may be not installed on the current Windows installation.
+Please refer to the following page [Enable the Windows Search service if you want to use the Search for Shapes feature in Visio 2010 or in Visio 2013](https://docs.microsoft.com/en-us/office/troubleshoot/visio/search-for-shapes-use-windows-search) to enable **Windows Search** service.
+And the **Windows Search** service can also be installed by running the following command.

+    ```powershell
+    Install-WindowsFeature Search-Service
+    ```

 ![image5](./image/MS-WSP_TestSuiteUserGuide/image5.png)